Yankee Stadium

 Which tour should you pick?
 It’s a difficult question.
 The Classic Tour gives you the full tour of the stadium, including a visit to the dugout, but no game day batting practice.
 And we find it odd that they don’t actually stop at the Judge’s Chambers for photos (the Yankees say that you can ask your tour guide to take a quick picture, but if they can do that, then why not just stop there for five minutes and let everyone do it?).
 But if you’re someone who really wants to see the full stadium, the Classic tour is the way to do that.
 But it also means heading to the Bronx super early, and then not having a lot to do once the tour is over if you’re there on a gameday.
 You can certainly go get some lunch and a few drinks, but it’s still a lot of time to kill in the Bronx.

 The Pregame Tour gives you (almost) everything: Monument Park, the Yankees Museum, Judge’s Chambers, batting practice (but no dugouts because it’s gameday).
 But it’s expensive.
-On days where it’s $65, that’s not so bad.
-But $125?
-Wow… That seems insane.
+On days where it’s $68, that’s not so bad.
+But when it’s over $100?
+Wow … that seems insane.

 Bottom Line